5 Modern Technologies That Are Making Wireless DJing Possible

 Learn to DJ with us: The Complete DJ Course

-The big no-no is Bluetooth, for the reasons I’ve outlined.
+The big no-no is Bluetooth, for the reasons I’ve outlined above.
 As soon as you look past that tech though, there are lots of interesting examples of more specialised companies bringing really interesting and effective solutions to market.
 If you want to start cutting the cables out of your DJ system, there are more options than ever before, and it seems to be growing all the time.